Torn History, Family Crest & Coats of Arms

 The surname Torn was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat in their territories.
 The Pictish influence on Scottish history diminished after Kenneth Macalpine became King of all Scotland.
 But those east coast families still played an important role in government and were more accessible to Government than their western highland counterparts.
 Allegiances were important to Scottish middle age survival.
 The first of the surname on record was Adam Turin in the year 1323 in Fyvin.

 Early History of the Torn family

-Another 251 words (18 lines of text) covering the years 1417, 1563 and 1745 are included under the topic Early Torn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Torn research.
+Another 126 words (9 lines of text) covering the years 1417, 1563 and 1745 are included under the topic Early Torn History in all our PDF Extended History products and printed products wherever possible.

 Torn Spelling Variations

 Spelling variations of this family name include: Turing, Turin, Torn, Tarn, Thurin, Thuring, Turyn, Turyne, Turing and many more.